SnakeFist007/jinora-nextcord/README.md

 - [ ] Limit recurring reminder to 10
 - [ ] Limit reminders to Moderators (manage_message permissions only)
 - [ ] Add DM support for most commands, restrict those that can't be used outside guilds
+- [ ] Find QotD API, maybe use Reddit API or implement datastore

 <br>